-The Board of Directors (“the Board”) acknowledges the importance and continued applicability for this reporting period of the principles set out in the UK Corporate Governance Code issued in April 2016 (the “Code”).
-Although the Code is not compulsory for AIM listed companies, the Board recognises the importance of good corporate governance practices and therefore has applied the principles in line with best practice for an AIM listed company.
-This Report identifies how it has complied with both the individual principles and the ‘spirit’ of the Code as a whole.
+The Board of Directors (“the Board”) has always recognised the importance and value of good corporate governance.
+Changes to AIM rules on 30 March 2018 require AIM companies to apply a recognised corporate governance code by 28 September 2018.
+Under the new rules, the Company is required to comply with the chosen code or explain why it is not complying.
+The Company has always sought to comply with both the principles and the spirit of the UK Corporate Governance Code issued in April 2016 (the “Code”) and has historically reported against these.
+Although not yet compulsory for AIM listed companies, the Board is pleased to report how it has and will continue to apply the principles in line with best practice for an AIM listed company.
+This Report sets out how it has complied with both the individual principles and the ‘spirit’ of the Code as a whole.
+This information was reviewed by the Board on 3 September 2018 and will be reviewed annually.

 The Code itself defines the purpose of corporate governance being “to facilitate effective, entrepreneurial and prudent management that can deliver the long-term success of the company.”
 It is this overarching objective that the Board has sought to achieve in applying the Code principles.